-• · · CREDITS

-The stude nt mus st complete 48 credits from the following:
+The student must complete 48 credits from the following:

-1. All of th e follo wing courses (28 to 31 credits):
+1. All of the following courses (28 to 31 credits):

-AFRE 100 Decision-making in the Agri-Food System 3
+AFRE 100 Decision-making in the Agri-Food System

 AFRE 130 Farm Management I 3

-ΑT 045 Agricultural Communications 2
+AT 045 Agricultural Communications 2

-ΑT 055 Agricultural Finance 3
+AT 055 Agricultural Finance 3

 AT 071 Technical Mathematics 2

-ΑT 214 Leadership Development in Agriculture and Natural

-Resources Industries 2

 AT 293 Professional Internship in Agricultural Technology 3 to 6

+AT 214 Leadership Development in Agriculture and Natural

+Resources Industries

 CSS 101 Introduction to Crop Science 3

 CSS 101L Introduction to Crop Science Laboratory 1

 CSS 110 Computer Applications in Agronomy 2

 CSS 126 Introduction to Weed Management 2

 CSS 192 Professional Development Seminar I 1

 CSS 226L Weed Science Laboratory 1

 2. Two of the following courses (4 to 6 credits):

 CSS 120 Issues in Food and Agriculture 3

 CSS 135 Crop Scouting and Investigation 3

 CSS 151 Seed and Grain Quality 2

 CSS 201 Forage Crops 3

 CSS 212 Advanced Crop Production 2

 CSS 222 New Horizons in Biotechnology 2

-Both of the following courses (6 credits):
+3. One of the following courses (3 credits):

 AFRE 222 Agribusiness and Food Industry Sales 3

 AFRE 232 Commodity Marketing I 3

 4. One of the following courses (2 or 3 credits):

-CSS 143 Introduction Soil Science 2
+CSS 203 World of Soils 2

 CSS 210 Fundamentals of Soil Science 3

-5. Complete a minimum of 5 to 10 elective credits in the college as a pproved
+E Complete a minimum of E to 11 elective predite in the college as approved

-Complete a minimum of 5 to 10 elective credits in the college as approved by the program coordinator in the Institute of Agricultural Technology.
+Complete a minimum of 5 to 11 elective credits in the college as approved by the program coordinator in the Institute of Agricultural Technology.